spencerfranken-cyber/n8n-social-media-posting-automation/README.md

 ## 🛠 Requirements

 * **n8n** (self-hosted or cloud)
-* Access to your church’s sermon data (API, RSS feed, or other integration)
+* Access to your church’s sermon data (API, RSS feed, Wordpress, or other integration)
 * API credentials for connected social media platforms *(Store securely in n8n’s credentials manager or a `.env` file — never commit credentials to the repository.)*